top of page

 🔐 4.
 Keep Focus on Business

-• Stick to agenda items.
+• Stick strictly to agenda items.
+This discipline keeps the meeting productive and on track.

 💬 5.
-Acknowledge Concerns Without Engaging Drama
+Acknowledge Concerns Without Engaging in Drama

 Example: “We appreciate your concern.
 Let’s note that for further review and keep moving through the agenda.”